 Footwear:

-Wear comfortable and supportive shoes with non-slip soles.
-This will help you walk safely and comfortably before and after the surgery.
+We advise comfortable and supportive shoes with non-slip soles.
+It helps patients walk safely and comfortably before and after the surgery.

 Jewellery and Accessories:

-It’s important to remove all jewellery, including rings, necklaces, earrings, and bracelets, before the surgery.
-These items can interfere with the surgical equipment and may need to be removed anyway.
+Remove all jewellery, including rings, necklaces, earrings, and bracelets, before the surgery.
+These items can interfere with the surgical equipment.

 Eyewear:

-If you wear eyeglasses or contact lenses, bring a case for them.
-You’ll be asked to remove them before the surgery, so having a safe place to store them is essential.
+If you wear eyeglasses or contact lenses, bring a case for them as you’ll need to store them.

 Change of Clothes: